ideafieldpro/SOAR-EDR-automation/README.md

 ### Step 5: Sending Alerts via Email

 1. **Add Email Action:**
-    - Drag the **Send Email** action into your workflow following the Slack message action.
+    - Drag the **Send Email** action into your Tines story following the Slack message action.
 2. **Configure Email Settings:**
     - Use an email address you can access easily.
     - Set the subject and body: